Skip to main content

 All high school students residing in Colorado’s 6th Congressional District are invited to participate in our annual Congressional Art Competition.

-Each spring, the Congressional Institute sponsors a nationwide high school visual art competition to recognize and encourage artistic talent in the nation and in each congressional district.
+Each spring, the Congressional Institute sponsors a nationwide high school visual art competition to recognize and encourage artistic talent nationwide and in each congressional district.
 Since the competition began in 1982, more than 650,000 high school students have participated.

 Requirements: